 - Abandonment rate: The rate of people who leave the conversion funnel before completing the desired action.
 This is sometimes known as “shopping cart abandonment rate.”

-But hey, you might be thinking, mobile users don’t convert anyways.
+But hey, you might be thinking, mobile users, don’t convert anyway.
 Well, hay is for horses.

 - Touchscreen readiness

 Even if you don’t have an ecommerce site, or use your website to drive conversions, your mobile SEO will still impact your in-store sales.
 The majority of visitors from local search results result in a store visit within 24 hours.